-(the leopard of the skies) is found along the Kafue and Luangwa Rivers as well as in the lower Zambezi.
+The crowned eagle (the leopard of the skies) is found along the Kafue and Luangwa Rivers as well as in the lower Zambezi.

 This is a bird of the large and diverse cuckoo family.
 It is a long-tailed bird of about 33 cm, ashy gray above and white in color.
 Like many other cuckoos, it is a brood parasite.

 It belongs to a family of birds with long legs and long necks.
-It's a large wadding bird which is pinkish-whitish in color.
+It's a large wadding bird which is pinkish-whitish in colour.
 The paler flamingo inhabits most areas of Zambia.
 The family of flamingos includes the Teal, duck, Egret, Grebe, Heron, Ibis, and Spoonbill.

 The African species is the smallest of the jacana family.
 Female Jacanas are able to mate with several males, who then incubate the eggs and raise the young alone.

 The Guinea fowl is native to Africa and has long been domesticated.
-The species are the same in color, dotted with small black spots.
+The species are the same in colour, dotted with small black spots.
 The most common species in Zambia are the crested guinea fowl and the helmeted guinea fowl.

 They are common and they belong to a large family.
 Some of the fly catchers you are likely to encounter are the pallid [pale] flycatcher, the slaty fly catcher, the southern black, spotted, dusky and several others.
 But they all share something in common.
 Like their name implies, they catch flying insects.